Semi-Supervised Subspace Clustering via Tensor Low-Rank Representation: Experiments

-Fig. \ref{fig_1} compares the clustering accuracy and NMI of different methods under various numbers of pairwise constraints, from which we can draw the following conclusions. \begin{enumerate} \item With more pairwise constraints, all the semi-supervised subspace clustering methods generally perform better, which indicates the effectiveness of including supervisory information in subspace clustering. \item The proposed method outperforms the other methods significantly.
+Figs. \ref{fig_1}-\ref{fig_2} compare the clustering accuracy and NMI of different methods under various numbers of pairwise constraints, and Table \ref{table_1} shows the clustering performance of different methods with 30\% initial labels of each datasets as the supervisory information.
+From those figures and table, we can draw the following conclusions. \begin{enumerate} \item With more pairwise constraints, all the semi-supervised subspace clustering methods generally perform better, which indicates the effectiveness of including supervisory information in subspace clustering. \item The proposed method outperforms the other methods significantly.
 For example our method improves the accuracy value from 0.61 to 0.78 on MNIST and the NMI value from 0.72 to 0.89 on YaleB when compared with the best companions.
+According to Table \ref{table_1}, the proposed method improves the average clustering accuracy of the best compared methods from 0.83 to 0.92.
 Moreover, the proposed method almost always achieves the best clustering performance with varied supervisory information. \item The compared methods may be sensitive to different datasets (e.g., SC-LRR achieves the second-best performance on YaleB and MNIST, but performs relatively bad on ORL and COIL20), and sensitive to diverse clustering metrics (e.g., CP-SSC performs well in NMI but poorly in clustering accuracy).
 On the contrary, the proposed method is robust to distinct datasets and metrics. \end{enumerate}

-Besides, we visualized the affinity matrices learned by different methods on MNIST in Fig. \ref{fig_2}, where it can be seen that our method produces more dense and correct connections, leading to the most salient block diagonal affinity.
-This is owing to the used global tensor low-rank regularization, and further explains the reasons for good clustering results reported in Fig. \ref{fig_1}.
+Besides, we visualized the affinity matrices learned by different methods on MNIST in Fig. \ref{fig_visual}, where it can be seen that our method produces more dense and correct connections, leading to the most salient block diagonal affinity.
+This is owing to the used global tensor low-rank regularization, and further explains the good clustering results reported in Figs. \ref{fig_1}-\ref{fig_2} and Table \ref{table_1}.